Last updated on: May 17, 2024

 MileageWise automatically calculates mileage rates – try for free

-What does the IRS Standard Mileage Rate include?
+What does the IRS Standard Mileage Rate cover?

 Types of mileage rates

-Chad owns a small HVAC business, for which he uses his own car daily.
-He drives from home to the business office and visits several clients a day from there.
-He is not able to deduct the costs of commuting between his home and the office, but he can deduct 67 cents for every business mile he drives in 2024 between the office and a client, and also between clients.
-He uses an automatic mileage tracker app, which is both available for iOS and Android phones and creates a mileage log in just 7 minutes every month.
+Chad delivers groceries as a Spark delivery driver for Walmart, for which he uses his own car daily.
+Our freelancer, Chad drives from home to Walmart and visits several clients a day from there.
+He can deduct 67 cents for every business mile he drives in 2024 between Walmart and a client, and also between clients.
+However, he is not able to deduct the costs of commuting between his home and Walmart.
+Chad uses an automatic mileage tracker app, which is both available for iOS and Android phones and creates a mileage log in just 7 minutes every month.
 Chad is a wise man, be like Chad. 🙂

 Start Your Journey of IRS-Proof Logging